 - Xbox - Check @XboxSupport for updates on Xbox Live services; restart your Xbox to clear your cache.

-- Check your network connection: verify that your console is connected to your home network.
-Ensure that the Ethernet cable (if using a wired connection) is properly seated in your console or your console is connected to your Wi-Fi hotspot (if using a wireless connection).
+- Check your network connection: verify that your device is connected to your home network.
+Ensure that the Ethernet cable (if using a wired connection) is properly seated in your device or your device is connected to your Wi-Fi hotspot (if using a wireless connection).

-- Restart your console and router: turn off your console and unplug your router for about 30 seconds before plugging it back in.
-Then, restart your console and check if the connection stabilizes.
+- Restart your device and router: turn off your device and unplug your router for about 30 seconds before plugging it back in.
+Then, restart your device and check if the connection stabilizes.

-- Move your console closer to the router: if you are using a Wi-Fi connection, the distance between your console and the router can affect the signal strength.
+- Move your device closer to the router: if you are using a Wi-Fi connection, the distance between your device and the router can affect the signal strength.
 Move closer to the router to see if it improves the stability of your connection.

 - Reduce interference: wireless signals can be interrupted by other electronic devices and walls/objects in your immediate surroundings.
 Keep your router far away from electronics such as microwaves, cordless phones, or Bluetooth devices.

-- Update firmware: make sure that your console and router have updated firmware.
+- Update firmware: make sure that your console (if playing on Xbox or PlayStation) and router have updated firmware.
 Usually, manufacturers release patches to fix bugs and enhance the overall performance, which could also resolve network problems.

-- Check your bandwidth usage: while using your console, check if other devices on your network utilize a lot of bandwidth.
+- Check your bandwidth usage: while playing, check if other devices on your network utilize a lot of bandwidth.
 Usually, it happens due to video streaming or downloading large files.
-This may impact the quality of connection on your console.
+This may impact the quality of the connection on your device.
 Consider playing in an environment where other devices have their bandwidth usage paused or restricted.
-Also, make sure that no large data downloads are running on your console while playing a match, as this can affect the connection quality, too.
+Also, make sure that no large data downloads are running on your device while playing a match, as this can affect the connection quality, too.

 - Change the Quality of Service configuration of your router: some routers allow you to prioritize internet traffic for particular devices or apps via Quality of Service configurations.
 Use this feature to improve your connection stability, especially for games you play online with others.